-How to encourage opinion sharing in a productive way
+How to encourage team opinion sharing in an efficient and productive way

 It can take a huge amount of courage to speak up in a team meeting, especially when your opinion potentially conflicts with those in charge of running projects or initiatives.
-Employees are hired for their expertise in a certain field, as well as their experience in the wider industry, so (in theory) every opinion is a valuable one which offers a new consideration or perspective.
+It can often be difficult to manage differences of opinion among team members.
+But it's important to remember that Employees are hired for their expertise in their field, as well as their experience in the wider industry, so (in theory) every opinion is a valuable one which offers a new consideration or perspective.

 The leadership team also have a huge part to play in the creation of an environment that champions the productive sharing of differing viewpoints.
 They should strive to establish a culture of acceptance and creativity within their teams.
 Staff should feel that they can share ideas—regardless of what they might be—without fear of ridicule from co-workers or authority figures.

 This culture of contribution and collaboration should be led by example, starting right at the top.
 Instead of shutting down bad ideas, remain encouraging and actively create opportunities for staff to learn to assess future contributions.
 Remember—there’s no such thing as a bad idea!